 - Fulfillment – methods of shipping and storing your products.
 You can either do it yourself (FBM – fulfillment by merchant) or give this task to Amazon (FBA – fulfillment by Amazon).

-- A number of images – how many images does a product listing has.
+- The number of images – how many images does a product listing has.

-- Variation count – how many variations a product has (most likely it’s going to be colour variations).
+- Variation count – how many variations a product has (most likely it’s going to be color variations).

-- Weight – how much do a product and its package weight in total.
+- Weight – how much does a product and its package weigh in total.